 Conductive hearing loss is caused by any condition or disease that impedes the conveyance of sound in its mechanical form through the middle ear cavity to the inner ear.
-A conductive hearing loss can be the result of a blockage in the external ear canal or can be caused by any disorder that unfavorably effects the middle ear's ability to transmit the mechanical energy to the stapes footplate.
+A conductive hearing loss can be the result of a blockage in the external ear canal or can be caused by any disorder that unfavorably affects the middle ear's ability to transmit the mechanical energy to the stapes footplate.
 This results in the reduction of one of the physical attributes of sound called intensity (loudness), so the energy reaching the inner ear is lower or less intense than that in the original stimulus.
-Therefore, more energy is needed for the individual with a conductive hearing loss to hear sound, but once it's loud enough and the mechanical impediment is overcome, that ear works in a normal way.
+Therefore, more energy is needed for the individual with a conductive hearing loss to hear sound but once it's loud enough and the mechanical impediment is overcome, that ear works in a normal way.
 Generally, the cause of conductive hearing loss can be identified and treated resulting in a complete or partial improvement in hearing.
-Following the completion of medical treatment for cause of the conductive hearing loss, hearing aids are effective in correcting the remaining hearing loss.
+Following the completion of medical treatment for the cause of the conductive hearing loss, hearing aids are effective in correcting the remaining hearing loss.

 Sensorineural Hearing Loss

 Sensorineural hearing loss results from inner ear or auditory nerve dysfunction.
 The sensory component may be from damage to the organ of Corti or an inability of the hair cells to stimulate the nerves of hearing or a metabolic problem in the fluids of the inner ear.
 The neural or retrocochlear component can be the result of severe damage to the organ of Corti that causes the nerves of hearing to degenerate or it can be an inability of the hearing nerves themselves to convey neurochemical information through the central auditory pathways.